BA (Hons) Visual Effects and Motion Graphics

 The emphasis is very much on giving you the tools and the means to learn through creating your own projects.
 To allow you to concept develop ideas, push the boundaries, problem solve, and most importantly, to find your voice as an artist.

-The majority of your assessment are through practical productions, with remaining elements in visual presentation form or written.
+The majority of your assessments are through practical productions, with remaining elements in visual presentation form or written.

 You will be expected to present your project ideas and concepts to your peers and leading VFX professionals, in a constructive and supportive environment that mimics life in a visual effects studio.

-This course is industry recognised by ScreenSkills, the industry-led skills body for the UK's screen-based industries and carries the ScreenSkills Select quality-mark for the purposes of indicating courses best suited to prepare students for a career in the screen industries.
+This course is industry recognised by ScreenSkills, the leading skills body for the UK's screen-based industries, and carries the ScreenSkills Select quality-mark, which indicates courses best suited to prepare students for a career in the screen industries.

 The course is also part of Film & TV School Wales, which provides students with up-to-date skills, opportunities and specialist training required by the Film, TV, commercials, VFX and games industries.

-The course will directly make use of the specialist filming studios and range of camera equipment, giving you hands on instruction and also giving you direct access to book out the facilities and camera equipment for your use at any time while studying on the Visual Effects and Motion Graphics course.
+The course will directly make use of the specialist filming studios and range of camera equipment, giving you hands on instruction and direct access to book out the facilities and camera equipment for your use while studying on the Visual Effects and Motion Graphics course.

 - Green screen studio